Hollywood Undead: Hotel Kalifornia (2021–present)

 On September 5, 2021, the band announced that they were working on new music for their upcoming eighth studio album.
 On February 25, 2022, a few months after the announcement, the band released the first single "Chaos".
 On April 20, the band unveiled second single "Wild in These Streets" and its corresponding music video.
 On June 8, the band released the third single "City of the Dead".
 At the same time, they officially announced that their eighth studio album, Hotel Kalifornia, which was released on August 12, 2022.
 On July 8, one month before the album release, the band unveiled the fourth single "Trap God".
 On March 1, 2023, the band released the fifth single "Evil" while also announcing the deluxe edition of the album which is set for release on April 28.
+On March 29, the band premiered the sixth single "Salvation".
+On April 25, the band published the seventh single "House of Mirrors" featuring Jelly Roll along with a music video.

 Musical style and influences

-Hollywood Undead's musical style has been described as rap rock, nu metal, hard rock, rap metal, crunkcore, and rapcore, with elements of pop-punk, horrorcore, pop, metalcore, post-hardcore, EDM, West Coast hip hop, and djent.
-Johnny 3 Tears considers Hollywood Undead an industrial hip hop band, saying:
+Hollywood Undead's style has been observed as a revival of rap rock and nu metal, styles that had declined prior to the band's formation.
+The Guardian wrote of the band, "These mask-wearing rap-metallers are an industrial boy band, N-Sync meets Nine Inch Nails".
+The Brag wrote, "Though the rock half of the band sounds pretty pop-punk, their aesthetic and subject matter is straight horrorcore.
+I tried to sum up their sound to a friend by calling it 'Good Charlotte fronted by Insane Clown Posse' [...]
+They rap-sing about murder, suicide, the apocalypse and chloroform while wearing masks like hockey-playing killers or Mexican wrestlers."
+Digital Beat said that the band combined elements of "rock, industrial and rap" as well as EDM.
+In a 2011 interview, band member Johnny 3 Tears said that he did not consider Hollywood Undead to be a rap rock band, but rather a rock band that was influenced by hip hop.
+In a 2020 interview, he said that he considers Hollywood Undead to be an industrial hip hop group, describing their sound as "an amalgamation of Nine Inch Nails and the Beastie Boys".

 Funny Man cites 1990s hip-hop artists such as N.W.A, Wu-Tang Clan, and Snoop Dogg as some of the band's influences, while Johnny 3 Tears cites Tom Petty, John Fogerty, John Lennon, and Paul McCartney as some of his personal influences.
 Other influences for the band include Dog Eat Dog, Eminem, Linkin Park, Rage Against the Machine, Downset., Incubus, Nine Inch Nails, Slipknot, and Beastie Boys.